 Before any treatment with zinc-chromate or other primers the parts will need to be cleaned of ink, glue residue and or grease.
 Read text below on how to do that.

 Anodizing is an electrolytic passivation process (much like the normal oxidation of aluminum) and it thickens and strengthens the oxide layer and increases the wear resistance, it also provides a better surface for paint to adhere too.
 The oxide layer can be colored on request for cosmetic purposes and anodized parts are non conductive.

-The process usually uses a direct current in an electrolytic solution so that a coating is build up with pores of 10 to 150 NM which then oxidize and can be colored with a dye.
-The final oxide layer thickness is around 0,5 um to 150 um and will need to be sealed.
+The process usually uses a direct current in an electrolytic solution so that a coating is build up with pores of 10 to 150 nm which then oxidize and can be colored with a dye.
+The final oxide layer thickness is around 0,5 μm to 150 μm and it will need to be sealed.

 Alodine is a chemical treatment of aluminum to prevent corrosion, it is electrically conductive and can be used as a primer for layers of paint.
 It does not add weight or changes dimensions of the part that is being treated, where as paint does.
 It is easy to apply and needs no electricity (anodizing does) to treat the parts.

 Parts may not be assembled (like with anodizing) and you will need a tank that can hold the biggest part in your kit to properly alodine.
 Keep temperatures above 21°C (70°F) for good results.
 Disposal of left over chemicals may be difficult.